bguneys/ProjectSolutions/README.md

 ### Todo
 * Adding notifications for events in "Planner" section
+* Adding "Calculations" and "Unit Conversions" as new sections
 * Adding options to change the order of notes in the list
 * Adding date and title change options for folders and notes
 * Adding night mode